MolecularMatch/mm-public-scripts/blog/publications/PublicationScoring.md

 4. Number (and quality) of evidence items in CIViCdb.org referencing this publication
 5. Publication Types (scores adjust up or down)
 6. Trial Types (scores adjust up or down)
+7. Machine Learning Score Boost from the AI curation assistant

-The extrinsic score of publications is calculated at search time by matching your search criteria to information on the abstract.
+The extrinsic score of publications is calculated **at search time** by matching your search criteria to information on the abstract.
 For example, terms matched in the title are given preference to terms found lower in the abstract, like in the methods section.

 #### Publication Types and Trial Types for score adjustments